martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Before applying the comparison rules provided in the following sections, the client might need to split the reference identifier into its DNS domain name portion and its application service type portion, as follows:
+Before applying the comparison rules provided in the following sections, the client might need to split the reference identifier into components.
+Each reference identifier produces either a domain name or an IP address and optionally an application service type as follows:

 * A DNS-ID reference identifier MUST be used directly as the DNS domain name and there is no application service type.

 * An IP-ID reference identifier MUST be exactly equal to the value of a iPAddress entry in subjectAltName.
-The iPAddress type does not include the IP version, so IPv4 addresses are distinguish from IPv6 addresses only by their length (4 as opposed to 16 bytes).
+There is no application service type.

 * For an SRV-ID reference identifier, the DNS domain name portion is the Name and the application service type portion is the Service.
 For